Frequently Asked Questions

 What services can my child access through MAA?

-We currently have a wide variety of activities available in Northfield, and we plan to expand to additional communities in Minnesota throughout 2019.
+We currently have a wide variety of activities available in select communities throughout Minnesota.
+We plan to continue expanding to additional sites.
 See the current program offerings.

 What happens if my child does not participate in the full activity?